brockpetrie/dynamictextgroup/README.markdown

 - Wrap my head around how params could work with this field
 - Get filtering working
 - Allow for specific subfields to be required
-- Warn and prevent user from trying to save subfields with duplicate labels
+- [DONE] Throw a warning when user has duplicate field labels
 - [DONE] Implement Field Editor

 ## Change log
+**Version 2.0dev2**
+- Warn and [sort of] prevent user from trying to save subfields with duplicate labels.
+Need to make it foolproof, but at least it throws a warning now.
+- Data is sent and stored as JSON now

 **Version 2.0dev1**
 - Implemented the Field Editor